 These admission arrangements can be found in the linked documents below.

-The 2022/23 admissions arrangements is due for ratification at the WeST trust board meeting in January 2021.
+The 2022/23 admissions arrangements was ratified at the Local Governing Body meeting on January 21st 2021.

 Requests for a child to be educated out of their chronological year group